 •state-funded residential care services.

-Ministerial advisers are only within the Victorian Ombudsman’s jurisdiction if they are subject of a referral made by a parliamentary house or committee.
+Ministerial advisers are only within the ombudsman’s jurisdiction if they are the subject of a referral made by a House of Parliament or a parliamentary committee.

-The bulk of the work of the Victorian Ombudsman involves the conduct of enquiries.
-These are conducted for the purpose of determining whether an OA investigation is needed or whether the issue can be resolved informally (s 13A).
+The bulk of the ombudsman’s work involves conducting enquiries.
+These are carried out for the purpose of determining whether an OA (Vic) investigation is needed or whether the issue may be resolved informally (s 13A OA Act (Vic)).

-In investigations and enquiries, the Ombudsman is not an advocate for either the complainant or the agency complained about.
+In enquiries and investigations, the ombudsman is not an advocate for either the complainant or the agency complained about.

 An “administrative action” is defined in section 2 of the OA (Vic) to mean any action relating to a matter of administration, and includes: